DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ### Delete Appointment

 - Clicks an appointment.
-The appointment tooltip will be shown with an `Delete` button.
+The appointment tooltip will be shown with a `Delete` button.

 ## Related Plugins